 - Students tell the College Board which colleges to send their scores to.
 Colleges then review their SAT scores as part of their application.

 - Different colleges evaluate SAT scores differently.
-In general, test scores aren’t the most important part of a student’s application—their high school transcript is.
+In general, test scores aren’t the most important part of a student’s application—their high school transcript is, and some colleges have adopted test optional policies.

 - The SAT connects your child to scholarship opportunities as well as to colleges that are looking for students like them.